cyberark/secretless-broker/sidecar-injector/charts/cyberark-sidecar-injector/README.md

 # cyberark-sidecar-injector

-CyberArk Broker Sidecar Injector is a [MutatingAdmissionWebhook](https://kubernetes.io/docs/admin/admission-controllers/#mutatingadmissionwebhook-beta-in-19) server which injects configurable sidecar container/s into a pod prior to persistence of the underlying object.
+CyberArk Broker Sidecar Injector is a [MutatingAdmissionWebhook](https://kubernetes.io/docs/admin/admission-controllers/#mutatingadmissionwebhook-beta-in-19) server which injects configurable sidecar container(s) into a pod prior to persistence of the underlying object.

   * [TL;DR;](#tl-dr-)
   * [Introduction](#introduction)